cardillan/mindcode/SYNTAX-1-VARIABLES.markdown

 displays `20, 5` on the `message1` block in Mindustry world (from now on, we'll omit the `printflush(message1)` in examples), since both `x` and `local` in the `foo` function are local variables and therefore distinct from `x` and `local` in the main program body.

-Using global variables as function parameters (eg. `def foo(Z) ... end`) is not allowed.
+Using global variables as function parameters (e.g. `def foo(Z) ... end`) is not allowed.

 # External memory

 Mindcode supports storing variables in external memory (memory cells or memory banks linked to the processor).
-These variables are stored independently from the processor and can be used to share values between processors, or to keep values even when the processor is destroyed or its code recompiled.
+These variables are stored independently of the processor and can be used to share values between processors, or to keep values even when the processor is destroyed or its code recompiled.

 On the other hand, only numeric values can be stored in external memory.